 But in thinking about it, there are quite a few things I do want this time around (and plus you get a registry completion discount at the end even if it isn’t made for other people buying gifts)!

 So what baby gear items am I putting on my wishlist?
 I asked around to find out what other moms had as their second baby registry must haves and am starting there!

 This post contains affiliate links.
+As a member of Amazon Associates, I earn from qualifying purchaes.
 Some items were sent for consideration, but all opinions are my own.

 This time around I have a better idea of what great products are out there (yay for being a mom blogger!) and can identify what I might need to make life with 2 little girls a little easier.